johnwsl/Breast-Cancer-Analysis-of-Approaches/README.md

 Note: The test set only contains malignant class images.

-The following project will focus on finding the architecture (used with GradCAM) with the best explainability efficiency.
 The proposed architectures for this experiment are:
-* ConvNeXt
-* VisionTrasformer
-* DenseNet201
-* MobileNetV2
-* NASNetMobile
+*DenseNet121
+*MobileNetV3Small
+*EfficientNetV2S
+*NASNetMobile
+*VGG19
+*Xception